AHartNtkn/AHartNtkn.github.io/_posts/2020-08-31-Datatypes-as-Dialgebras.md

   G(X) = Δ (X ∘ (+1))
 ```

 The final example I'll give is pi types.
-As a coinductive type, they have one constructor;
+As a coinductive type, they have one destructor;
 ```
 Π (f : I → J) (B : I → *) : J → *
   app : Π f B (f i) → B i